Kidnapped Nigerian schoolboys returned, governor says | DW | 17.12.2020

 More than 300 boys who had been kidnapped in Nigeria, with Boko Haram claiming responsibility, have reportedly been handed over to authorities.

-Masari said most, if not all the boys had been recovered, and that they would be medically examined and reunited with their families on Friday.
+Masari said most, if not all the boys had been released, and that they would be medically examined and reunited with their families on Friday.

 His claim could not be verified, however, local newspaper Katsina Post reported the abductors fled and abandoned the children after they reached an agreement with the government.